summrum/scripts/README.md

 # Scripts
-A collection of simple scripts I have created to carry out various tasks.
+A collection of simple scripts I have created to carry out various tasks and to help me learn shell scripting.
 Created for, and tested using, Arch and Void GNU/Linux distributions.
 Currently contain Bashisms but I am working towards compatibility with Dash.
 I would imagine it highly likely that these scripts contain bugs.

 ## 1. confchange:
 A Bash script to look for new and backup configuration files.
 Files matching the following patterns are searched for: